SiuhiuY/datacamp-practice/README.md

 # DataCamp Practice

 This repository contains exercises completed while working through DataCamp learning tracks and courses.
-It serves as a record of my progress in developing data science skills, providing the technical foundations for larger machine learning rojects.
+It serves as a record of my progress in developing data science skills, providing the technical foundations for larger rojects.

-The exercises focus on applying core concepts to small, self-contained case studies, bridging structured learning with practical implementation.

 ---